 The physics major is flexible.
 The possibility of a double major is limited only by interests, dedication, and imagination.
 Gettysburg College physics majors have succeeded in diverse careers, including government, law, and management, as well as engineering, particle physics, and molecular biology.
 Our majors who choose graduate study have been well prepared for study in a wide range of fields, including astronomy; astrophysics; biophysics; business; geophysics; environmental, electrical, nuclear, and ocean engineering physics; and physiological psychology.

 As asserted above, the study of physics is an inexhaustible inquiry into the fundamental laws and structure of the universe, the nature of matter and energy, the forces by which objects interact, and the behavior of objects at all scales, from the smallest subatomic particles to the entire observable universe.
 Such inquiry is guided by the idea that ultimately these laws and structures are understandable, simple, and beautiful.
 Through study, questioning, experimentation, and sometimes just plain tinkering, scientists and engineers seek to discover and describe "the nature of things," and then to use these discoveries and explanations to solve practical problems in such fields as product development, process control, and instrumentation, to name a few...

 The design of experiments, techniques for precise measurement, and interpretation of data are explored in fully equipped laboratories.
 Each faculty member is dedicated to and actively engaged in teaching and research, and mentoring relationships between faculty and students are the norm rather than the exception.

 Our web pages seek to introduce the physics, engineering, and astronomy programs and resources available at Gettysburg College.
-If after reviewing them and the Physics Department's Student Handbook, you have any questions, please don't hesitate to visit the Physics Department in Masters Hall and speak with a faculty member; we are here to help in any way possible.
+If after reviewing them you have any questions, please don't hesitate to visit the Physics Department in Masters Hall and speak with a faculty member; we are here to help in any way possible.